jagrio/MachineLearningSlippage/MLslippage/README.md

   - `nitime`

 ## How to setup
-You may install the above required packages either by following instructions publicly available online, or trying one of the choices below (with precaution):
+You may install the above required packages either by following instructions publicly available online, or trying one of the choices below:

   * The automated way: